thijskuilman/filament-fork/packages/forms/docs/10-rich-editor.md

     ])
 ```
 <Aside variant="tip">
-    If your structure starts with a non-paragraph block (for example, a heading), make sure your default state also begins with that block to match the required structure.
+    If your structure starts with a non-paragraph node (for example, a heading), make sure your default state also begins with that node type.
 </Aside>

 ## Node Placeholders

-The `->nodePlaceholders()` method lets you set different placeholder text for each node type.
+The `nodePlaceholders()` method lets you set a different placeholder for each node type.

 ```php
 use Filament\Forms\Components\RichEditor;